-One of the occasional questions we receive is how to remove tire marks from epoxy coated floors.
-This is usually followed up by a second question of why does this happen.
+One of the occasional questions we receive is how to remove tire marks or tire stains from epoxy garage floor coatings.
+This is usually followed up by the second question of why does this happen.
 After all, it can be a bit frustrating to put down a nice coating to discover that your car is starting to leave ugly black tire prints – usually right where you park every day.
 So let’s take a look at what causes this to happen and what can be done to remove those offensive tire marks.

 What causes tire marks on epoxy